CodeReclaimers/neat-python/docs/_build/html/_sources/module_summaries.rst.txt

     .. py:method:: speciate(config, population, generation)

       Required interface method.
 Place genomes into species by genetic similarity (:term:`genomic distance`).
-(The current code has a `docstring` stating that there may be a problem if all old species representatives are not dropped for each generation; it is not clear how this is consistent with the code in :py:meth:`reproduction.DefaultReproduction.reproduce`, such as for ``elitism``.)
+TODO: The current code has a `docstring` stating that there may be a problem if all old species representatives are not dropped for each generation; it is not clear how this is consistent with the code in :py:meth:`reproduction.DefaultReproduction.reproduce`, such as for :ref:`elitism <elitism-label>`.
+TODO: Check if sorting the unspeciated genomes by fitness will improve speciation (by making the highest-fitness member of a species its representative).

       :param object config: :py:class:`Config <config.Config>` object.
       :param population: Population as per the output of :py:meth:`DefaultReproduction.reproduce <reproduction.DefaultReproduction.reproduce>`.
       :type population: dict(int, object)
-      :param int generation: Current generation number.
+      :param int generation: Current :term:`generation` number.

     .. py:method:: get_species_id(individual_id)